 The RCM study covered more than 150,000 tags (functional locations) and maintenance strategies for all equipment.
 Peter Postma: “The project aims for expansion of the overall refinery capacity.
 A careful study of all critical equipment is warranted by the many changes such expansions entail.
 Naturally these include the tie-ins and overall layout, but there are many other factors and effects to consider.
 Examples are new equipment from new suppliers, product differentiation and various standards and engineering methods.”

 The EPC project ranges from the earliest design phase to the commissioning phase.
-MaxGrip added value from the start by using the contractor’s analyzes as input for a comprehensive RCM procedure.
+MaxGrip added value from the start by using the contractors’ analyses as input for a comprehensive RCM procedure.
 Efficiency was also secured by MaxGrip’s familiarity with the refinery operator’s maintenance policies, allowing for speedy equipment criticality analysis.
-With its Optimizer+ software, MaxGrip analyzed the risks, build an asset register, and recorded the maintenance routines for the new equipment, ultimately delivering the quality results the contractor and its client need.
+MaxGrip analyzed the risks, build an asset register, and recorded the maintenance routines for the new equipment, ultimately delivering the quality results the contractor and its client need.